Sometimes they’re true

 A traveling salesman.
 Check.
 He did that, selling iron stoves, in the late 1890s, with a territory that included Colorado and Utah.
 He was listed as a representative of the Wrought Iron Range Company in the Denver city directory in 1897.15

 A thoroughly abusive husband whose wife finally left him taking the younger children with her.
 Well, that’s pretty much a check.
 True, there’s not exactly any record that gives the reasons, but every one of their children reported the same story.
-And coupled with the facts that Mattie and M.G. sold their home in Iowa Park in 1909,16 that Mattie took the younger children and relocated to Frederick, Oklahoma,17 while M.G. showed up in Shelby County, Tennessee, in that 1909 deed and was nowhere to be found in 1910, and I’d have to give this a check too.
+And coupled with the facts that Mattie and M.G. sold their home in Iowa Park in 1909,16 that Mattie took the younger children and relocated to Frederick, Oklahoma,17 while M.G. showed up as a resident of Shelby County, Tennessee, in that 1909 deed and was nowhere to be found in 1910, and I’d have to give this a check too.

 And a Baptist preacher.
 And check as well.
 It’s not clear exactly when he began, but by the mid-1920s he was commuting between two churches, one in Bellview, N.M., and the other in Hereford, Texas.
 In May 1929, he was still preaching in Bellview,18 but by 1930 he was living with his cousin James R. Baker in Lea County, New Mexico, and preaching in the community there.19